Little White Lies

 “Well no not yet because I worked a few extra hours tonight” she answered clumsily staring downward.

-I smiled and followed with, “and do you have any plans for the next 30 minutes to an hour?”
+I smiled and followed with, “do you have any plans for the next 30 minutes to an hour?”

 She looked up at me and answered, “Well no, I was going to have a coffee with you then go home and have a bowl of soup before going to bed.”

-Before she could continue I jumped in with, “That’s great then, it means that you can do me the favour of sharing a meal with me since I am here all alone.”
+Before she could continue I jumped in with, “That’s great then, it means that you can do me the favor of sharing a meal with me since I am here all alone.”
+I always make it a point to make everyone I meet feel respected as much as possible and I think that in this case it was best to make her think she was doing me a favor by joining me.
+Well I guess the fact that I am alone in a strange city means that she actually was.

 She agreed, but there was this look of concern in her eyes so I added, “Please do not be offended, but I was raised in an old fashioned manner where men still open doors for woman, get their chairs and pay for meals.”
 She nodded her head and seemed to be at ease as I opened the door for her and we headed in.